How Jordan Peterson fooled young men into thinking he’s the world’s smartest man

 If it seems an odd decision to focus on the Old Testament and not Jesus when arguing that Western society as we know it is predicated on the tenets of Christianity fear not!
 Peterson is planning a whole other book, presumably equally hench, on the New Testament.
 That aside, as I gamely try to drag my brain kicking and screaming through the tangled mixture of waffle and bluster, needlessly archaic language and sweeping, unequivocal statements posing as absolute truths, I keep coming back to the same questions: who is this book for?
 What is its purpose?
 And why on earth did a disgraced former psychology professor feel compelled to write it?

 On this last point, a quick look back at Peterson’s trajectory over the past decade provides some clues.
-Until the mid-2010s, he was a clinical psychology professor at the University of Toronto, largely unknown outside the realm of academia.
+Until the mid-2010s, he continued to work as a clinical psychology professor at the University of Toronto, largely unknown outside the realm of academia.
 In 1999, he published his first book, Maps of Meaning: The Architecture of Belief; in 2013, he started a YouTube channel where he uploaded some of his academic lectures.
 So far, so blah.

 Meanwhile, Peterson’s proclamations that “enforced monogamy” was a reasonable solution to lonely men committing mass murder, and that the current hierarchy that sees men dominate positions of power “might be predicated on competence”, prompted accusations of misogyny and raised him up as unofficial patron saint of the manosphere.
 In the blink of an eye, “Jordan Peterson” went from internet-only sensation to household name.